DoaaElbanna/Data-Science-Projects/01_HospitalQualityProject/README.md

 4- Ranking hospitals in all states

-And The deatails about the project in [HospitalQualityProject](HospitalQualityProject.md) file, and [R code files](https://github.com/DoaaElbanna/Data-Science-Projects/tree/master/01_HospitalQualityProject/R-implementation)
+And The documentation about the project in [HospitalQualityProject](HospitalQualityProject.md) file, and [R code files](https://github.com/DoaaElbanna/Data-Science-Projects/tree/master/01_HospitalQualityProject/R-implementation)